Kyagara/equinox/README.md

 > [!NOTE]
 > equinox currently uses the proposed [jsonv2](https://github.com/go-json-experiment/json), read more about it [here](https://github.com/golang/go/discussions/63397).

-Check the [Wiki](https://github.com/Kyagara/equinox/wiki) for more information.
+Check the [Wiki](https://github.com/Kyagara/equinox/wiki) for more information about the library.

 ## Example